4-H and the Science of Agriculture Challenge

 Help grow the next generation of agricultural leaders

 Extension needs the generous support of businesses and individuals that care deeply about the future of Minnesota agriculture and the development of our next generation of ag leaders.

 DONATE: Financial contributions will ensure that the 4-H Science of Agriculture Challenge continues and grows for years to come.
 Donations will fund staff positions and provide support for youth teams to do research and participate in events.

 VOLUNTEER: Knowledgeable adults who can guide the curiosity and creativity of youth are crucial to this program.
 Volunteers can serve as local team coaches or as expert mentors.

-Visit the 4-H Foundation website to learn about giving opportunities.
+Visit the giving webpage to learn about giving opportunities.